 Sustainability is a subject popping up in travel discussions with high frequency these days.
-In my experience, “sustainable travel” can be kind of an overwhelming, yet simultaneously limited term.
+In my experience, “sustainable travel” can be an overwhelming, yet simultaneously limited term.
 Just existing seems to be unsustainable.
 Sustainable travel is not just about eliminating plastic and flying less.
 It also calls into question the impact our travel has on the local cultures of the places we visit.
 What harm do we do to wildlife by our treks and animal encounters?
 There’s so many things to consider.
+That’s why I created this list of 20 tips for sustainable travel – to break it down into simple changes to make.

 Perfection is likely a bar we will never reach when it comes to sustainability.
 Travel means moving, and that leaves an impact.
 However, that doesn’t mean we can’t continually try to do better and make that impact shrink.
 I think we need to be more considerate about our choices on our trip, more intentional, more aware.
 We need to consider the rest of the people, plants, animals, and earth on our trip instead of pretending our trip exists in a travel bubble.
 We need research, after which we can make an informed decision about the adventures we have planned.